-- from Slovak resources (from levies paid to the National Nuclear Fund, and from own resources of JAVYS, a. s.), - EU and other donor funding, with EU funds managed by two implementing agents, EBRD and SIEA under the Bohunice Programme.
-The EBRD manages the BIDSF, which was established in 2001, under the Framework Agreement between the Slovak Republic and the European Bank for Reconstruction and Development concerning the activities of the Bohunice International Decommissioning Support Fund.
-Through this Fund, the EU has also provided funding for Slovakia to mitigate the economic impacts of the early shutdown of NPP V-1, namely in a form of non-nuclear projects in the transmission system and energy efficiency in public buildings.
-However, priority is given to support for NPP V-1 decommissioning projects.
-Funding for the decommissioning of NPP V-1 is implemented in a form of grant agreements (GA) concluded with the fund managers (EBRD and SIEA), who formally represent the donors.
+- from Slovak resources (from levies paid to the National Nuclear Fund, and from own resources of JAVYS, a. s.), - from EU funding and other donors, whereas the EU funds are managed by two implementation agencies, EBRD and SIEA within the Bohunice Programme.
+EBRD manages the Bohunice International Decommissioning Support Fund BIDSF, which was established in 2001 based on the Framework Agreement between the Slovak Republic and the European Bank for Reconstruction and Development, for activities of the Bohunice International Decommissioning Support Fund in Slovakia.
+Through this Fund, the EU provides funding to mitigate the economic consequences of the early shutdown of NPP V-1.
+The MH SR co-financed various national projects in the energy sector, including the decommissioning of NPP V-1 itself, reduction of energy intensity of buildings (SlovSEFF), and energy efficiency (Pilot Project Energy efficiency in public buildings), and modifications in the high voltage transmission system focused on security and reliability of power supplies.
+Financing of the decommissioning of NPP V-1 is in a form of Grant Agreements (GA) and so far 18 GA were signed between EBRD and JAVYS, a. s. - in August 2016, the Slovak Innovation and Energy Agency (SIEA) acquired the status of the national implementing body, and thus became the national entity for the management of EU funds for the decommissioning of NPP V-1.
+The SIEA represents a special way of financing NPP V-1 decommissioning projects from EU funds in addition to financing through the EBRD implementing body (BIDSF Fund).
+Since 2016, the EU funds have been redistributed for the Bohunice Programme between the two implementing bodies.